olayasturias/olayasturias.github.io/_posts/2023-06-05-my-icra-digest.md

 I only attended one talk in this workshop.
 It seemed to be about using unconventional sensors for perception tasks in general, for what I could see on the posters.
 Unfortunately, the posters are not available online and I didn't take photos of them.
 #### W.2.A.
 Understanding and Representing the Sea environment for Autonomous Ship Navigation
 ##### by Hyun-Taek Choi
 As a professor in the Korea Research Institute of Ships and Ocean Engineering, he presented quite some interesting field words in that context.
-I noted down this one:
+I noted down this one, available as a paper [here](https://doi.org/10.1109/JSEN.2023.3259471):
 >"Marine Object Segmentation and Tracking by Learning Marine Radar Images for Autonomous Surface Vehicles".
 The title is self-explanatory.
 Some capabilities they claim for they network are
 > - Noise reduction (because radar is extremely noisy)
 > - Detecting Small object and fast moving objects.

 ![](https://github.com/olayasturias/olayasturias.github.io/blob/master/assets/images/icra23/dpsenet.jpg?raw=true)

+### W.3.
+Workshop on effective Representations, Abstractions, and Priors for Robot Learning (RAP4Robots)

+When I joined this workshop there was a Pannel session taking part, with professors discussing around the question: *"Do better representation lead to better generalization?"*.
+E.g., about the possibility of using an alternative to Euclidean maps and object poses, and about applying representation learning.
+There was no clear conclusion on the question, which I think is a good sign for this being an open research question.

+#### W.3.A.
+A trilogy of priors: the vision the design and the data
+##### by Edward Johns
+Edward introduced to us a series of very works within his field of research, which is robot manipulation.
+[This one](https://www.robot-learning.uk/dall-e-bot) called my attention, since they use generative models (more concretely, DALL-E) to generate different arrangements for the objects in the image.

+### W.4.
+Pretraining for Robotics (PT4R)
+#### W.4.A.
+Where are we in the search for an Artificial Visual Cortex for Embodied Intelligence?
+##### by Franziska Meier

+From the paper under the same title which can be found [here](https://openreview.net/pdf?id=MhTRXNv7Pc)